EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Available stat boosts: select any two (2) out of Intelligence, Agility, and Constitution.
 Mobility: 5
 Vitality: 4 + STR (min 1)
-Passive: They gain ability to wear any type of light or medium armor.
+Passive: They gain ability to wear any type of light or medium armor (they become trained in them).

 ### Stoneborne - Forgotten